Meet the Team Interview: Christoph Steiner

 Introduction

-Meet Christoph Steiner and Johannes Braunbruck, who work for SYNYO, the Dissemination & Communication leads of the BOND project.
+Meet Christoph Steiner, who works for SYNYO, the Dissemination & Communication lead of the BOND project.

 Firstly, tell us a bit about your organization